By: Gerardo Biviano

 After a decade after her solo debut, Fergie is back!
 The singer’s second solo album follows the 2017 trend of creating a visual experience to accompany an audio album.
 Every song on this album has a music video!
 Double Dutchess has a variety of sounds, and Fergie showcases her versatility as a performer.
 “Hungry,” “Like It Ain’t Nuttin’,” and “You Already Know” prove how talented Fergie is as a rapper as well as a singer.
 Aside from the braggadocious rap tracks, Fergie shines on “Save It Till Morning” and “A Little Work” where she displays her powerful voice on the melodic pop pieces.
 Double Dutchess is a fun and gloriously confident pop album with a mature vibe that featured artists like Rick Ross, YG, and Nicki Minaj.

-Fifth Harmony – Fifth Harmony (self-titled)
+Fifth Harmony – self-titled

 Released August 25